theodorosploumis/documentation/features/mutations.md

 This is a plug and play generic Mutation using the graphql_compose module logic.
 It manages CREATE, UPDATE, DELETE operations on the same Mutation.

 - Most of the Drupal entity types are allowed for this mutation.
 They are all predefined on the enum field entity_type  of the metadata input.
-- The mutation requires 2 input types.
+- The mutation requires (at least) 2 input types.
 A metadata and a data object.
 - The metadata objects holds the main mutation parameters such as the entity_type, entity_bundle, operation, parent_entity_type, parent_entity_id and id (if not a CREATE operation).
 - The data object holds the actual values we are going to insert into or alter for the Entity.
 - Since we are using this mutation in a generic way all the values are passed as an object.
 Each object represents a field machine name and a value.